Social Media Strategy

 The more attention and power something holds—whether it’s a celebrity, a trend, or a certain way of life—the more it warps the expectations of everyone caught in its orbit.

-The Social Wake of the Inca Empire
+Grasping at an understanding of Social Weight by Exploring the Social Wake of the Inca Empire

 The Incas built one of the most sophisticated civilizations in history, structuring their empire with precision—both physically and socially.
 Their rule extended across vast Andean landscapes, connecting diverse cultures under a single, hierarchical system.
 Power wasn’t just about military might; it was about influence, infrastructure, and control over perception.